Siri-chan/blog/content/Hosting a Subfolder of an Obsidian Vault on Quartz.md

 ```
 $ chmod a+x ./commit.fish
 $ ./commit.fish
+hint: Waiting for your editor to close the file...
+(re.sonny.Commit:261405): [Editor Output Omitted]
+[v4 ddbf4d5] Test of `commit.fish`
+ 10 files changed, 817 insertions(+), 23 deletions(-)
+ create mode 100755 commit.fish
+ delete mode 100644 content/.gitkeep
+ create mode 100644 content/Hosting a Subfolder of an Obsidian Vault on Quartz.md
+ create mode 100644 content/How I built a C compiler, how you can too, and why you shouldn't..md
+ create mode 100644 content/Supplementary/Supplementaries >> Quartz.md
+ create mode 100644 content/index.md
+ $ git checkout -b publish
+ $ git push --set-upstream origin publish                    12.9s  Mon 06 May 2024 02:15:06 PM AEST
+Enumerating objects: 8760, done.
+Counting objects: 100% (8760/8760), done.
+Delta compression using up to 16 threads
+Compressing objects: 100% (3201/3201), done.
+Writing objects: 100% (8760/8760), 6.62 MiB | 1.98 MiB/s, done.
+Total 8760 (delta 5494), reused 8702 (delta 5452), pack-reused 0 (from 0)
+remote: Resolving deltas: 100% (5494/5494), done.
+To github.com:Siri-chan/blog.git
+ * [new branch]      publish -> publish
+branch 'publish' set up to track 'origin/publish'.
 ```

-> #todo keep goin
+Looking on Github, everything worked!
+Now, we can just whip up a `deploy.yaml` as per [the docs](https://quartz.jzhao.xyz/hosting), and then things should be live, and sure enough, they are.

-# In Conclusion,
+# Conclusion
 This was a weird article to write, especially doing something kinda #meta as my first real post, but I really thought that documenting this journey would be a good exercise to start finishing posts.
-I also thought that it would have been simpler than it ended up being, since I had some hope that [[#^1e1ab4|my first solution]] would just work, with some tweaks to the default configuration.
+I also thought that it would have been simpler than it ended up being, since I had some hope that everything would just work, with some tweaks to the default configuration.
 That hope was unfounded, and this article became a behemoth of it's own as a result.

 I do hope at least that you enjoyed reading about this process, and that you learned a thing or two along the way.